Reporting mass marketing fraud

 Know Your Rights.
 You have rights imparted by federal and in some cases, state law.
 Learn about your rights to better protect yourself.

-- a contact sheet of the perpetrator's name, mail and email addresses, telephone numbers and website address, as well as any of the fraudster's purported regulatory registration numbers;
+- a contact sheet of the perpetrator's name, mail, email addresses, telephone numbers, and website address, as well as any of the fraudster's purported regulatory registration numbers;

 - a timeline of events, which may span many years;

 - your most recent credit report from all three credit reporting companies;

 - logs of any phone conversations, with dates, names, and phone numbers of any representatives with whom you spoke, and notes on what information they gave you;

 - and any other relevant documentation concerning the fraud.